-Massage is what I do and combined with my strength and size, I can adapt my technique for rugby players to pregnant mums.
-The massage photos on my website are all me and my clients when I was living in the Mediterranean not a stock photo of someone being pampered.
+Massage is what I do and combined with my strength and size; I can adapt my technique for rugby players to pregnant mums.
+The massage photos on my website were all my clients and me when I was living in the Mediterranean, not a stock photo.

 Call me to book an appointment or for an informal chat to discuss what will work best for you.
 I can offer you 60-minute or 90-minute sessions.
-I am able to offer massage from my treatment room in Dunston House.
+I can provide massage from my treatment room in Dunston House.
 Dunston House, Dunston Road, Chesterfield, S41 9QD

 I can also offer a mobile service if you are renting a holiday cottage in the Peak.

 How to book

 To book a massage, please call or text me on 07530 927400